tekni5533/flightDataApp/README.md

 2) More Unit tests for service class
 3) Unit tests to validate logic in Service class
 4) API integration tests (Using framework like RestAssured)
-5) Performance tests (Using framework like Gatling)
+5) Performance tests (Using a framework like Gatling)